Bourbourg: History

 The city was important in the wars against the Normans and later in the Hundred Years' War.
-Following the Armistice of 1375, Bourbourg changed to French hands and carried in that capacity to the decline of Flanders.
+Following the Armistice of 1375, Bourbourg was in French hands, contributing to the decline of Flanders.
 In 1382, troops from the city fought in the Battle of Westrozebeke on the side of the French conquerors.
 The following year, the English took the city before being repulsed by the French.

-From then to the 17th century, the city underwent a period of economic and cultural prosperity, and in 1458, the city was granted authorisation to hold weekly and annual markets.
+From then until the 17th century, the city underwent a period of economic and cultural prosperity, and in 1458 was granted authorisation to hold weekly and annual markets.
 That prosperity lasted until the Franco-Spanish Wars, when the city was in the front line and was repeatedly exchanged between occupying forces.

 Historical sites

 There are a large number of historic sites to see, such as the former jail.
 Originally built in 1539 under Spanish rule, the three-storey 18th-century prison building in the main square includes several dungeons and strongrooms.
-Above the entrance door is a sundial with the motto Qua hora non-putatis, part of a verse from the Bible, Luke 12:40, Et vos estote parati quia qua hora non-putatis Filius hominis venit ("Be you then also ready: for at what hour you think not the Son of man will come.").
+Above the entrance door is a sundial with the motto Qua hora non-putatis, part of a verse from the Bible, Luke 12:40, Et vos estote parati quia qua hora non-putatis Filius hominis venit ("Be you then also ready: for at what hour you think not the Son of man will come").

-Other interesting old buildings include the Gothic church (Eglise Saint-Jean-Baptiste), parts of which date from the thirteenth century, and whose choir shelters a huge installation by Anthony Caro called "The Chapel of Light"; the old Fishmarket (halle au poisson) which dates from 1587 and has twice-weekly fresh fish markets; and a 16th-century fortified farmhouse, the Manoir du Withof.
+Other interesting old buildings include the Gothic church (Eglise Saint-Jean-Baptiste), parts of which date from the 13th century, and whose choir shelters a huge installation by Anthony Caro called "The Chapel of Light"; the old Fishmarket (halle au poisson) which dates from 1587 and has twice-weekly fresh fish markets; and a 16th-century fortified farmhouse, the Manoir du Withof.

 Places of interest

-The town is crossed by the canal that goes from Dunkirk to the river Aa.
-You can walk along the canal which skirts the old town walls built by Spanish king Philip II as part of his border defences for Flanders.
-There are also footpaths and cycle routes out into the attractive flat countryside typical of the coastal area between Calais and Dunkerque.
+The town is crossed by the 18th-century canal from Dunkirk to the river Aa.
+The canal skirts the old town walls built by Philip II of Spain as part of his border defences for Flanders, and was important for carrying agricultural produce to Dunkirk, avoiding the hazards of the North Sea coast.
 A new boat-stop quay provides facilities for leisure boaters touring the region's canals and waterways to stop here.

-The 18th-century canal was once important for carrying agricultural produce to Dunkirk, avoiding the hazards of the North Sea coast.
+Footpaths and cycle routes lead into the attractive flat countryside typical of the coastal area between Calais and Dunkerque.

 The town's market day is Tuesday morning; fish markets are on Tuesday and Friday mornings, and there is a Christmas market in the Fishmarket.